-The dust cascaded off of Billy as he gingerly approached the rodeo cashier’s office…. his thirty years on the circuit were now plainly embedded into his signature slow tilted gate.
-The only good news today was that the leather faced bronc rider made $350 for placing fourth behind three other dudes half his age. $350 might be just enough to get him to and through the next stop in Santa Fe.
+The dust cascaded off of Billy as he navigated the narrow pathway leading the rodeo cashier’s office….
+His thirty years on the circuit had recently settled into his knees causing a tilt to his now continuous slow gate.
+The only good news today for Billy was that his efforts brought in $350 for placing fourth behind three other cowboys half his age.
+The leather faced bronc rider thought, “$350 should be just enough to get me to and through the next stop in Santa Fe”.

-Billy caught his thoughts talking out loud to no one….
+Billy caught himself talking out loud to no one in particular….
 “I’m getting way too old for this shit”.

-Years ago there would have been tons of kids with their parents waiting at the exit for an autograph or a chance to see the one and only Billy Chiclets up close, but now there was no one between Billy and the paymaster…. no congratulatory cheers….. just three steps waiting to test Billy’s threshold for pain while climbing up them to “get his due”..
+Years ago there would have been tons of kids with their parents waiting at the exit for an autograph or a chance to see the one and only Billy Chiclets up close, but now there was no one between Billy and the paymaster…. no congratulatory cheers….. just up those three steps waiting to test Billy’s threshold for pain until “getting his due”…..

 “Looks like you’re in the money!”

 Fortes is more skinny than slim.
-His missing front tooth is exposed as he smiles at the sight of the legendary bronc rider, the man he’d been paying out since the kid version arrived on the scene way back when.
+He’s missing a front tooth which is exposed by his smile at the sight of the sun baked legendary bronc rider, the man he’d been paying out since the kid version arrived on the scene way back when.

-Fortes, even though already knowing the answer….”You going on to Santa Fe?”
+Fortes, even though he already knows the answer inquired….”Hey Billy, you going on to Santa Fe?”

 “That’s too bad.
 Lenny’s was a good man, I’m gonna miss those T-bones.”

 Being tossed off 1,500 lb.
-Brahmans never gave Billy much thought until the last couple of years.
+Brahmans never gave Billy much reason for worry until the last couple of years.
 Most professional athletes Billy’s age, would have saved up and been retired by now, but Billy was never that good with money or the idea of settling down.
-He never fancied the idea of living in a desert condo, drinking himself further into obscurity, playing golf and workin’ the crossword puzzles.
-He belonged in the ring, feeling alive and part of something bigger than himself, living in the moment, pleasing his “fans”.
+He never fancied living in some desert condo, drinking himself further into obscurity, playing golf and workin’ on the crosswords.
+He belonged in the ring, feeling alive…..a part of something bigger than himself, living in the moment, pleasing all his “fans”.

-Exiting down the steps of the trailer, his hand gripped the rail to help keep the weight off the back of his pulsating left leg, Billy glanced across the grounds to a small coral spotting an angry man whipping a horse, attempting to force her quickly in and around two rusty barrels.
-The rider was relentlessly digging his spurs into the frantic horse’s underbelly, forcing her into near collapse.
-The palomino, drenched in sweat, had terror in her eyes as she received the blatant, wrath of the savage riding her.
-After the rider dismounted, the mare, without time to recover, fought back with what little she had left as the older man beat and dragged her towards an open trailer attached to his oversized six wheeled SUV.
+Exiting down the steps of the trailer, Billy gripped the rail to keep the weight off his tender knees.
+Glancing across the grounds, he took in a small coral spotting an angry woman whipping a horse, attempting to force the reluctant creature quickly in and around two rusty barrels.
+The rider kept relentlessly digging her spurs into the frantic horse’s underbelly, forcing a near collapse.
+The palomino, drenched in sweat, was terrorized by the wrath of the saddled savage.
+After the rider dismounted, the mare, without time to recover fought back with what little she had left as the frustrated “cowgirl” beat and dragged her towards an open trailer attached to a shiny six wheeled SUV.
 Billy worked his way over to the scene….

 “You’ve got a lot of questions for someone that has no say.”

-“I’ll tell you what chief.
+“I’ll tell you what.
 I’ve got $200 cash here that says I do have a say.
 Plus It’l save you some gas, trouble and time for finding the Grim Reaper somewhere out there.”

 “Make it $250 and she’s your headache….hell, make it $300 and I’ll even throw in this fine halter and a lead rope.”